 Create Salesforce records from new attendee registers or performs actions in eWebinar

-eWebinar pricing: $49/month for the Level 1 plan, which allows you to publish one webinar; $99/month for the Level 2 plan for up to 5 published webinars.
+eWebinar pricing: $99/month for the Level 1 plan, which allows you to publish one webinar, with unlimited attendees and team members; $199/month for the Level 2 plan for up to 5 published webinars.

 Best webinar software for a familiar user experience